 Massachusetts customers without resale numbers will be charged sales tax when applicable.

 The Code of Federal Regulations listing of major known allergens includes peanuts, soybeans, milk, eggs, fish, crustacea, tree nuts, and wheat.
-All of our products containing any major known allergen are explicity labeled with the common or usual name of the allergen.
-While our manufacturing and packaging practices attempt to reduce and eliminate any cross-contact of products with known major food allergens, our products are packaged on machinery that packages tree nuts, soy products, and dairy products.
+As of February 2017, we no longer package products containing any major known allergens.
+We do, however, store and sell prepackaged foods items that contain these allergens, explicitly labeled with the common or usual name of the allergen.
+We made this change in our packaging process to eliminate any concern of cross-contact with allergens.

 Our vanilla powder is dextrose (a simple sugar) that has been sprayed with vanilla extractives.
 It is ideal for flavoring coffee, sprinkling on desserts (similar to powdered sugar), or for use in baking mixes.
 You can substitute vanilla powder in place of vanilla extract in recipes - use the same amount of powder in place of extract (e.g. 1 tsp powder instead of 1 tsp extract).